mlcraft-io/docs/docs/user-guide/explore/reports/index.md

 ## How to Create a Report

-1. Click the "Create" button on the Explore page.
+1. Click the "Add Report" button on the Explore page.
 ![Reports Page](/docs/img/report1.png)

 1. Select the destination where the screenshot will be sent.
 You can choose between Webhook, Slack, or Email based on your preferences and integrations.